 Each year we host the YMCA State Swimming Championships, the Pennsylvania Special Olympics Swim Meet, as well as various USA Swimming meets and regional competitions.
 We are also home to the Pennsylvania Swimming Hall of Fame and Penn State's intercollegiate swimming and diving teams.

 The Natatorium pools are available year-round for instruction, competitive athletics, recreation, intramurals, club sports, and special aquatic events.
 Lap swimming is available during our open swim hours.
-We even host birthday parties to help make your child's special day even more special.

 Please feel free to contact us at any time if you have any questions about our facilities or programs.
 We're here to help you meet your aquatic recreational and fitness needs.